Bruno Caboclo: Toronto Raptors (2014–2018)

 On June 26, 2014, Caboclo was selected with the 20th overall pick in the 2014 NBA draft by the Toronto Raptors.
 During draft night, it was infamously reported by Fran Fraschilla during Caboclo's selection that he was "two years away from being two years away."
-On July 9, 2014, he signed with the Raptors and joined them for the 2014 NBA Summer League.
-On November 21, 2014, he made his NBA debut against the Milwaukee Bucks.
-In 12 minutes of action, he recorded 8 points, 1 rebound and 1 block in the 124–83 win.
-On December 25, 2014, he was assigned to the Fort Wayne Mad Ants of the NBA Development League.
+On July 9, he signed with the Raptors and joined them for the 2014 NBA Summer League.
+On November 21, Caboclo made his NBA debut against the Milwaukee Bucks.
+In 12 minutes of action, he recorded eight points, one rebound and one block in the 124–83 win.
+On December 25, Caboclo was assigned to the Fort Wayne Mad Ants of the NBA Development League.
 He was recalled by the Raptors on January 1, 2015, after appearing in three games for the Mad Ants while averaging 4.3 points, 2.7 rebounds and 13.0 minutes per game.
-He was reassigned to the Mad Ants on February 18, and recalled again on March 8.
+Caboclo was reassigned to the Mad Ants on February 18, and recalled again on March 8.

 In July 2015, Caboclo re-joined the Raptors for the 2015 NBA Summer League.
-On September 29, 2015, the Raptors exercised their third-year team option on Caboclo's rookie scale contract, extending the contract through the 2016–17 season.
+On September 29, the Raptors exercised their third-year team option on Caboclo's rookie scale contract, extending the contract through the 2016–17 season.
 During the 2015–16 and 2016–17 seasons, he had multiple assignments with Raptors 905 of the NBA Development League.
 In April 2017, Caboclo led Raptors 905 to the D-League Finals.
 In Game 3 of the series, Caboclo led the way with a game-high 31 points and 11 rebounds as Raptors 905 downed the Rio Grande Valley Vipers 122–96 to take the best-of-three series 2–1.